News & Development

 What’s in a name?
 Ask Child Advocacy Clinic Chief Counsel, Tasheena Byrd, who represented one of our clients in a recent hearing to get his name changed to reflect what his true name should be.
 With the name change order, his grandmother caregiver could get his social security card changed, get him recognized by the Choctaw Nation for his ¼ Choctaw blood, get him the benefits that come with that heritage, and achieve the same results for his sibling.
 Names matter.

 Child Advocacy Clinic lawyers advocate for children early and often!
-Student Attorneys David Parsi and Lauren Pfieffer started their semester off at a fast pace when they were assigned a case that had a 14 day hearing" the first week of class.
-They had to investigate, meet witnesses, interview them, and analyze what the best result would be for client, while literally putting together the case file.
-They walked into court that morning prepared and ready to advocate for their client.
+Student Attorney Lauren Pfieffer started her semester off at a fast pace when she was assigned a case that had a 14 day hearing" the first week of class.
+She had to investigate, meet witnesses, interview them, and analyze what the best result would be for her client, while literally putting together the case file.
+She walked into court that morning prepared and ready to advocate for her client.

 Real vs. As Seen on TV Lawyers.
 Kyle Kertz, and Erin Leamon had a case in the Spring semester where Erin examined an important witness in a “14 Day Hearing.”
 Examining witnesses is something of an art form, and the lawyers on television make it seem so easy.
 But TV witnesses are scripted to say exactly what the lawyer wants.
 Not so in real life!
 Erin formulated questions, listened, and adapted as her witness answered.
 And, ultimately, Erin and Kyle got the relief that the other parties resisted, but that they believe will serve our client’s best interests.